calanco/petcare/README.md

-# Petcare
+# PetCare

-Simple RESTful API server to store and retrieve information of your pets.
+Simple RESTful API REST API server to store and retrieve information about your pets.server to store and retrieve information of your pets.

 ## Usage